Let's Finish Strong

 - T-Break Guide to support tolerance breaks from cannabis

-Dining Halls will extend operating hours, with South Campus and Yahentamitsi opening at 8 a.m. on Saturday of finals week.
+Dining Halls will extend operating hours, opening at 6:30 a.m. during finals week.
+Open at 8 a.m. on Saturday.

 Footnotes cafe in McKeldin Library will be open 24 hours a day (when McKeldin is open).